LED vs LCD vs plasma TVBack to advice guides

 LED vs LCD vs Plasma: which should you buy?

 Given the dwindling availability of LCD TVs and the ongoing demise of plasma TVs, most TV buyers will go for an LED set, and that’s no bad thing considering that they're getting a slim and energy-efficient television.

 However, bear in mind that picture and sound quality on LED TVs varies hugely between brands and models.
 Be sure to check our LED TV Best Buys to ensure you make the right buying choice.

 New types of TVs are coming to challenge LED, LCD and plasma.
 The major manufacturers, such as Samsung and LG, are already producing the next-generation of television: OLED TVs and sets with 4K picture resolution.

 OLED is a new screen type that promises to give you the best of LED and plasma in one.
 4K, or ultra-high-definition (Ultra HD), is a new screen resolution that has four times the pixels of Full HD.

-The big problem with both new types is the prohibitive cost, with prices starting at over £2,000 and going into the tens of thousands.
-Still, as the likes of Samsung, Panasonic, LG and Sony look to ramp up production, we should see a reduction in price for both OLED and 4K over the coming years.
+The big problem with both new types is the prohibitive cost - 4K TVs are now available for under £1,000, but OLED models are still into the many thousands.
+As the likes of Samsung, Panasonic, LG and Sony look to ramp up production, we should see a reduction in price for both OLED and 4K over the coming years.